cs456s26/labs/lab04/lab04description.md

 loops cannot be mapped to hardware.
 Rather they are used to be able to specify multiple instantiations of modules or in a testbench to loop through a series of tests.

+The following two code examples with corresponding test benches are other examples for you to explore.
+Capture the schematic and the timing diagram for each for your lab report if you have time.

 ## Always_block_no_clock
 ---